 Encounters and Experiences Tickets

-At Tanganyika, a normal day consists of selecting the animal encounter/adventures that you wish to participate in.
+At Tanganyika, a typical day consists of selecting the animal encounter/adventures that you wish to participate in.
 Prices are tiered based on how many experiences you want to partake in, or can fit into your day.

 The most popular encounter at Tanganyika Wildlife Park is the lemur feedings.
-Lemurs sit around their private island while guests, led one group at a time, come offer them food.
-Park employees will capture your photo feeding the lemur and give you an access code to download your photo.
-No charge, which is really amazing seeing how expensive photos typically run at kid-friendly attractions.
-I give the park a big thumbs up for this bonus feature.
+Lemurs sit around their private island while guests, led one group at a time, offer them food.
+Park employees will capture your photo feeding the lemur and give you an access code to download your picture at no charge.
+I give the Tanganyika a big thumbs up for this bonus feature.

 Another type of offering at the park is the behind-the-scenes experiences.
 You can choose between swimming with penguins, interacting with sloths, feeding giraffes, and painting with an animal, plus more.
 Each requires an additional fee, but if you can afford the splurge, they are incredibly unique.

 My Perfect Park Day